alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

 ## ⚡ Efficiency

-The first step for a mental exercise like this should always be to do a [Fermi estimation](/2023/climate-change-solutions#fermi-estimation), to get an idea about its feasibility.
+The first step for a crazy project like this should always be to do a [Fermi estimation](/2023/climate-change-solutions#fermi-estimation), to get an idea about its feasibility.